Grief Journey Notes & Audio

 Jesus felt how we feel when we walk into a funeral (a lot of emotion, not sure what to say, heavy, ect…).
 He didn’t shy away from the raw emotion of it all.
 He engaged grief.

-“Bargaining with our Grief” –
+“Bargaining with our Grief”

 Martha understood how to bargain in her grief – “if you had been here he wouldn’t have died” – Jesus didn’t rebuke her or give her a hard time.
+Jesus doesn’t judge us in our pain & grief through a critical lens.

 Job had everything taken away from him.
 He was mad, but his friends tried to help him.
 He had a real bad attitude (understandably), but God listened much more than he spoke.
-God’s response consisted of only 2 chapters of the 42 in the book of Job.
+Job had to get the following things off his chest with God:

 Jesus leaned into his pain.
 Grief is a very painful phenomenon.
 Jesus wept – very hard to control.
-Weeping – this is an uncontrolled sobbing.

 Q: Are we willing to let our emotions out as we grieve (even publicly)?